hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

      "cred_def_id" : string,
         // Fields below can depend on Cred Def type "blinded_ms" : <blinded_master_secret>,
+                   (opaque type that contains data structures internal to Ursa.
+                    It should not be parsed and are likely to change in future versions).
      "blinded_ms_correctness_proof" : <blinded_ms_correctness_proof>,
+                                       (opaque type that contains data structures internal to Ursa.
+                                        It should not be parsed and are likely to change in future versions).
      "nonce": string
    }
 cred_req_metadata_json: Credential request metadata json for further processing of received form Issuer credential.